NoRedInk/noredink-ui/README.md

 # Ownership, policies, & key concepts

-NoRedInk’s accessibility team, the Accessibilibats, own the `noredink-ui` package and the Component Catalog app showcasing its components.
+The `noredink-ui` package and the Component Catalog app showcasing its components are currently unowned.

-While others may contribute to `noredink-ui` and are encouraged to do so, the Accessibilibats (a.k.a.
-A11ybats) are responsible for oversight of the foundational aspects of the component library, a.k.a. “**[Component Library Foundations](#component-library-foundations)**.”
+No party is currently responsible for oversight of the foundational aspects of the component library, a.k.a. “**[Component Library Foundations](#component-library-foundations)**.”

-Given this ownership and responsibility, A11ybats will provide guidance and support to developers and designers who are building new components or working with existing components.
+Typically, the owner of the component library & catalog would provide guidance and support to developers and designers who are building new components or working with existing components.

 [The Component Catalog application can be found here](https://noredink-ui.netlify.app/).